armory/documentation/_admin_guides/rate_limit.md

 Using these rate limits will help you avoid hitting the rate limits and potentially make Spinnaker more responsive as the cloud provider clients won't have to implement back-off strategy to continue to query the infrastructure.

-As always, we want to provide ridiculously responsive support, let us know how we can help.